rstudio/keras3/man-src/k_rfft/1-formatted.md

 corresponding dimension of the input, the dimension is cropped.
 If it is larger, the dimension is padded with zeros.

-# Returns
-A tuple containing two tensors - the real and imaginary parts of the output.

 # Examples
 ```python
 x = keras.ops.convert_to_tensor([0.0, 1.0, 2.0, 3.0, 4.0])